 Driving around Malta, you will be captivated over and over by gorgeous churches, mosques and monuments in between.
 One place that isn’t really on the tourist map that I really enjoyed spending a few hours walking around and eating lunch was Marsaxlokk.

-On the Azamara Cruise Global, Connect LocalSM shore excursions tour, "Island Panoramic Drive", you'll be driven to villages including Vittoriosa, Marsaxlokk, Mdina, and Girgenti.
+On the Azamara Azamara Shore Excursions tour, "Island Panoramic Drive", you'll be driven to villages including Vittoriosa, Marsaxlokk, Mdina, and Girgenti.
 Highlights on the tour include the Blue Grotto at Wied iz-Zurrieq, the Buskett Gardens, Malta’s highest point, the Dingli Cliffs, and Mosta’s famous domed church.

 While it’s nearly impossible to pronounce the word, the city is small but home to the fishing port and a cute little town.
 I was recommended to go here for lunch and choose from the numerous seaside fish restaurants.
 They all looked good and the one I chose was certainly fantastic.
 Have a walk around and bring your camera, as the little harbor is very picturesque, especially in the right light around noon.